momentum-cohort-2018-07/lab-w6d2-fe-saraharneson/README.md

 **Write your components with their props and state here.**

       Narrowing down "what is a state" (based on the React doc "Thinking in React"):

         - what will change:
             - the display
             - the history

       Step 1: Break The UI Into A Component Hierarchy

 Component Calculator

 Component Display

 Component Key

 Component History

-^^^ This is what I wrote before getting a clearer direction in lab.
-Ended up making the display and history into one section.
+^^^ This is what I wrote before getting some direction in lab.
+Ended up having only one .js file, and as for functions, the display and history are in one section.